andressolab/andressolab.github.io/content/header/header.md

 layout: header/header
 title: an.
 buttons:
-    - about
-    - more work
-    - contact
-buttonIds:
-    - header-btn__about
+    - About
-    - header-btn__more-work
+    - Work
-    - header-btn__contact
+    - Resume
 buttonHrefs:
     - /about
     - /more_work
+    - /resume
+languages:
+    - EN
-    -
+    - ESP

 ---